alexhaydock/blog.infected.systems/content/posts/2025-04-21-this-blog-is-hosted-on-a-nintendo-wii/index.md

 ### Is it fast enough?
 So we have a spare Wii.
 And an OS with mainline support.
 But is a Wii actually fast enough to handle this as a production workload?

-The single-core 'Broadway' CPU in the Wii is part of IBM's continued evolution of the PowerPC 750 lineup, dating all the way back to Apple's original 1998 Bondi Blue fishtank iMac.
+The single-core 'Broadway' CPU in the Wii is part of IBM's continued evolution of the PowerPC 750 lineup, dating all the way back to Apple's iconic 1998 Bondi Blue fishtank iMac.
 Although Broadway is one of the later 750 revisions, the commercially-available equivalent chip - the PowerPC 750CL - has a maximum TDP of only 9.8 W, and clocks about 33% higher than the version in the Wii.

 So with a single-core chip based on a late-90s architecture and a TDP well under 10 W, it's clear that we're probably fairly contstrained here in terms of compute performance.